bradonomics/dotfiles/README.md

 ### install-genesis.sh & install-jekyll.sh

 These are basically the same.
-They download theme files, make a few arrangements, and install Gulp.
+They download theme files, make a few arrangements, and installs Gulp.

 ### install-wordpress-genesis.sh